 Ashoka was a supporter of Buddhism.
-Zacharias P. Thundy, in Buddha and Christ makes it clear that the edits of Ashoka (circa 274-236 BC) indicate that this ruler sent missionaries to Egypt to preach the Buddhist Dharma.
+Zacharias P. Thundy, in Buddha and Christ makes it clear that the edicts of Ashoka (circa 274-236 BC) indicate that this ruler sent missionaries to Egypt to preach the Buddhist Dharma.

 Ashoka's Major Rock Edict at Junagadh contains inscriptions by Ashoka (fourteen of the Edicts of Ashoka), Rudradamanna I and Skandagupta. ( CC BY-SA 3.0 )

 Bilingual inscription (Greek and Aramaic) by king Ashoka, from Kandahar. ( Public Domain )

 Thundy maintains that archaeological evidence exist for a community of Indian sages living in Memphis as early as 200 BC.
 We know that descendants of these missionaries were still in Egypt over two hundred years later because they were visited by Apollonius of Tyana.